These easy South African ginger biscuits remind me of nutticrust biscuits. A popular South African favourite.

-I am a very big fan of Lynn Bedford Hall, a well known South African cookbook writer who has written over 20 books.
-I simply love her book ‘Fig Jam and Foxtrot’, which is a ‘cookbook with a difference’.
+I am a very big fan of Lynn Bedford Hall, a well-known South African cookbook writer who has written over 20 books.
+I simply love her book ‘Fig Jam and Foxtrot’, which is a ‘cookbook with a difference.
 It’s a book set around six fictitious women who live in the fictitious Karoo town of Corriebush.
 The recipes are diverse and reflect each of the women’s ‘characters’ and heritage and whilst seemingly quite traditional, they have a distinctly modern twist.

-Enter ‘Olympia’, who is of Greek descent, who brings delicious fresh Mediterranean dishes to the table.
+Enter ‘Olympia’, who is of Greek descent, and brings delicious fresh Mediterranean dishes to the table.
 Then there is ‘Sylvia’, who is not an established cook and serves up comfort everyday food.
-And last but not least is ‘Amatilda’, who owns the local coffee shop and brings to the book a selection of easy and delectable homemade treats.
+Last but not least is ‘Amatilda’, who owns the local coffee shop and brings to the book a selection of easy and delectable homemade treats.

 I love the way the six different styles of food are brought together through these six characters, to create a cookbook rich in ‘personality’.
 Traditional and yet very modern.
 There are very few cookbooks that can inspire me without one single photograph of the food, and this is book one of them.
 The cartoonist Tony Grogan does the delightful illustrations.

 The ‘farmhouse finger rusks with buttermilk and oats’ is one of my all-time favourite rusk recipes, and I have been meaning to do a post on these.
 So coming up this winter for sure.